-This is the first of a series of projects foreseen by IFAD's new strategic framework for assistance to Egypt, as outlined in the 2006 country strategic opportunities paper (COSOP).
-The project will be directly supervised by IFAD.
-It will help reduce rural poverty and unemployment among a target group that includes smallholder farmers, landless labourers, unemployed young people and women who are heads of households.
+This is the first in a series of projects foreseen by IFAD's strategic framework for assistance to Egypt.
+The project is supported by IFAD to help reduce rural poverty and unemployment among a target group of smallholder farmers, landless labourers, unemployed young people and women who are heads of households.

 The associations have an important role in implementing project activities, including:

-- identifying and prioritizing local development needs
+- Identifying local development needs and priorities

-- supporting market linkages and supply chain analysis
+- Supporting market linkages and supply chain analysis

-- providing technical advisory services
+- Providing technical advisory services

-- promoting joint or individual investment in small and microenterprises
+- Promoting joint or individual investment in small and micro enterprises

-- procuring inputs
+- Disseminating marketing information and procuring inputs

 The project places particular emphasis on gender issues.
 It gives women support to form marketing associations for livestock and handicraft production, and it ensures that they have a voice in project activities and decisions.